The Library Today

 The initiative for a Library in Deddington stems from a Memorandum of the Oxfordshire Education Committee (No. 714d) in 1921.
 It began life in the Town Hall.
 As an example of the extent to which it was used in its relatively early days, in 1935 19% of the population were members and 7008 books were issued (compared with 51% and 25055 issues in 1997, see above).
 In 1940 the Town Hall was commandeered by the Home Guard and a new home had to be found.
 The use of the Weslyan School Room in Church Street was suggested in return for a donation of 1(old) shilling for each opening.
 In 1941 the librarian resigned because the helpers preferred to support the soldiers' canteen.
 Shortly afterwards the library moved to Forester's Hall in the Market Place.
 In 1952 the Local Education Authority gave notice to terminate the tenancy of Forester's Hall and in 1956 the library moved to its present home in the Old Court House.
 The Court House was built about 1860 as the Magistrate's Court for the area.
-The barred window of the "lock-up" still exists; the Police House (now a private house) was next door in the Horse Fair.
+The barred window of the lock-up still exists; the Police House (now a private house) was next door in the Horse Fair.

-The following are extracts from a local newspaper report of the official opening: "A new 8,000 book library was opened by Alderman Mrs.Hermione Hitchens, former chairman of Oxfordshire Education Committee.
+The following are extracts from a local newspaper report of the official opening: 'A new 8,000 book library was opened by Alderman Mrs Hermione Hitchens, former chairman of Oxfordshire Education Committee.
 Together with the North Oxfordshire Mobile Library, which was on view outside, it will cater for the needs of both Deddington and the surrounding villages.
-The guest Speaker at the opening was Professor J.R.R.
+The Guest Speaker at the opening was Professor J.R.R.
 Tolkien, author of Lord of the Rings.
 A vote of thanks for his speech was proposed by another author, Miss Christina Hole.
-Mrs Hitchens paid tribute to the Director of Education, Mr. A.R.
+Mrs Hitchens paid tribute to the Director of Education, Mr A.R.
 Chorlton, and Mr G.R.
-Wing, headmaster of Deddington Secondary Modern School, for their help and co-operation in starting the new library."
+Wing, headmaster of Deddington Secondary Modern School, for their help and co-operation in starting the new library.'

-Professor Tolkien's reply to the letter of thanks from the County Librarian is interesting: "Even making allowance for your kindness and courtesy, your letter relieved me, as I was depressed at my wretched and inadequate performance.
+Professor Tolkien's reply to the letter of thanks from the County Librarian is interesting: 'Even making allowance for your kindness and courtesy, your letter relieved me, as I was depressed at my wretched and inadequate performance.
 Even so, I do not think it could merit any fee, and I should feel it much more suitable that I should present a volume to the Deddington Library in memory of a pleasant occasion ...'.